 Parents of International Students

-Mother of Regina Rubio Aguila - Mexico
+Marcela Aguilar, mother of Regina Rubio Aguila from Mexico

 Sending our daughter to New Zealand was the best thing we could have done.
 Regina loved the warmth and affection with which she was treated this year and truly felt part of the family.
 Her heart is now divided into two continents.
 Thank you New Zealand and Rangitoto College for opening your arms to our daughter!!!

-Mother of Olli Wiemeijer - Germany
+Silke Kobe, mother of Olli Wiemeijer from Germany

 Our son spent – as he says himself - his best year of his young life at Rangitoto College in New Zealand.
 He enjoyed his time very much.
 He stayed with a very lovely, warm-hearted host mother who made his stay feel as if he were at home.
 She set limits as far as possible and as tight as needed.